 Competition grew even more fierce near the end of the century as big corporations wrestled for the spotlight in Hong Kong’s emerging skyline.
 Modern masterpieces such as the HSBC Building and the Bank of China Building use sundry contemporary architectural styles that stress individual aesthetics and professionalism, as well as subtle symbolism.

-For instance, the angular rising form of the Bank of China building is a parallel to the bamboo, a Chinese symbol for growth and prosperity.
-Critics thought its sharp angles would bring bad feng shui instead, so the HSBC Building installed two maintenance cranes in the shape of cannons on the roof and pointed it at its inauspicious neighbour to ward off the “negative energy.”
+For instance, the angular rising form of the Bank of China building parallels the bamboo, a Chinese symbol for growth and prosperity.
+Critics thought its sharp angles would bring bad feng shui, so the HSBC Building installed two maintenance cranes in the shape of cannons on the roof and pointed it at its inauspicious neighbour to ward off the “negative energy.”

 Lately, new buildings have taken a self-reflective turn.
 Perhaps it struck people that the hyper-commercial concrete jungle needed a breather, and more innovative cultural and green spaces with energy-efficient designs are debuting in the city.

-First, there was the Science Park in Sha Tin that aimed to foster technological innovation, then historical buildings such as Tai Kwun in Central and PMQ in Sheung Wan were remodelled to be reused as centres for the arts.
-A most ambitious ongoing project now would be the West Kowloon Cultural District, a sprawling cultural hub and green space smack across the Victoria Harbour.
+First, there was Science Park that aimed to foster technological innovation, then historical buildings such as Tai Kwun in Central and PMQ in Sheung Wan were remodelled to be reused as centres for the arts.
+A most ambitious ongoing project now would be the West Kowloon Cultural District, a sprawling cultural hub and green space smack across Victoria Harbour.